cloudfour/tpp-research-monorepo/README.md

 ## Viewing Components in Storybook

 The web components are also documented in storybook.
-After running the `stencil-components` project, or running `npm build-components` Storybook should be ready to document these components.
+After running the `stencil-components` project, or running `npm run build:components` Storybook should be ready to document these components.
 To launch storybook run the following commands